Rishabh04-02/Libreswan-Opportunistic-IPsec/DOCUMENTATION.md

 	Checking the success of establishing OE connection

 	Failed to establish an OE connection.
 (Ignore this message if you installed for server.
 As it checks the ipsec traffic.)

-## Features Implemented so far [NEEDS UPDATION]

-1. The script can only be run as root.

-> The script checks if it is run as root or not.
-It is essential as to make changes in /etc/ipsec.d the script need root privileges.

-2. The script checks if IPsec is installed.

-> If not installed, the script exits after showing prompt with various available ways to install IPsec.

-3. Script downloads the letsencrypt certificates CA and intermediate certificates.

-> If the script fails to download the certificates then it exits.
-Showing the error status.
-The possible reason for its failure was not running the script as `root` but that is fixed now.

-4. Script saves the downloaded certificates in `certs` directory.

-> If the script is run once then the certificates are downloaded in the `certs` directory.
-But if one tries to redo the whole process(i.e. in case the certs are expired.), the old certs are deleted and new ones are downloaded.

-5. Script on repeated running (i.e. in case the certs are expired.) replaces the old configuration and certs and with the new updated certs and default configuration.

-6. The Script initializes the nssdb if not initialized before.

-7. The downloaded CA and intermediate certs are imported in the nssdb.

-8. The script adds the server/client configuration to /etc/ipsec.d based on the user preference.

-> The user is asked, if he is Installing for server or client?

-9. After performing all the above steps, script restarts the ipsec service.